Course Summary

 Admissions and Selection Criteria

-- Require a grade of 2.1 or above in Social Sciences i.e. B.Soc.Sc, Community Development, Early Childhood Care and Education, Psychology, Social Policy, Social Science, Social Care Practice, Sociology, Social Policy, Youth and Family Studies.
+• 2.1 or above in a Social Science honours degree programme, i.e. B.Soc.Sc, Community Development, Early Childhood Care and Education, Psychology, Social Policy, Social Science, Social Care Practice, Sociology, Social Policy, Youth and Family Studies.
 If an applicant has a level 8 award in a discipline that is not social sciences, they must hold a postgraduate award in social sciences (minimum 2.1 grade).
-If an applicant has a level 8 award in a discipline that is not social sciences, they must hold a postgraduate award in social sciences (minimum 2.1 grade).
-Students with grade of 2.2 with greater than five years of relevant experience may be considered as suitable applicants to the programme.
+Students with a grade of 2.2 and greater than five years of relevant experience may be considered suitable applicants to the programme.

-- English Proficiency: As all lectures, tutorials and practical work are delivered through English, it is vitally important all students (who are not English native speakers) have the required standard on entry to ensure they gain maximum value from their time at ATU Sligo.
-The required minimum proficiency score in English required for entry to ATU Sligo to an MA Programme is IELTS 6.0 or equivalent.
+• English Proficiency: As all lectures, tutorials, and practical work are delivered in English, it is vitally important that all students (who are not native English speakers) have the required standard on entry to ensure they gain maximum value from their time at ATU Sligo.
+The minimum English proficiency score required for entry to an MA Programme is IELTS 6.0 or equivalent.
 Further information on English proficiency requirements can be found here.
-Where this is relevant to an applicant’s submissions Certified Evidence must be submitted during the application process.
+Where this is relevant to an applicant's submissions, Certified Evidence must be submitted during the application process.

 Stage One:

 Students will apply for the programme online.
-All applicants will be reviewed and those who demonstrate that they meet application criteria will be shortlisted for the next stage of the selection process.
-If a large number meet the criteria, exceeding places available, shortlisting for the next stage based on the highest overall GPA will occur.
+All applicants will be reviewed, and those who demonstrate that they meet the application criteria will be shortlisted for the next stage of the selection process.
+If a large number meets the criteria, exceeding the places available, shortlisting for the next stage based on the highest overall GPA will occur.
 It is the student's responsibility to ensure all documents, including references, are received before the application deadline.
-Incomplete applications will not be processed.
-No late applications will be considered.
+Incomplete applications will not be processed, and no late applications will be considered.

 Stage Two:

-Written Assessment.
-Candidates will be given and topic to respond to within a specific timeframe.
+• Written Assessment.
+Candidates will be given a topic to respond to within a specific time frame.

 Garda Vetting

-Garda Vetting is a requirement of this programme and will compliant with ATU Sligo`s Policy and Procedure Titled: Student Vetting.
-ADM/017/ Revision No 02.
-During the Garda Vetting Process issues that may emerge which were not declared by the student on the initial Vetting form may result in immediate termination of participation on the Programme.
-Offences that are disclosed through the process that is considered a serious risk to children and vulnerable persons, may also result in a student’s discontinuation from the Programme.
+Garda Vetting is a requirement of this programme and will comply with ATU's Student Vetting Policy.
+During the Garda Vetting Process, issues that may emerge which were not declared by the student on the initial Vetting form may result in immediate termination of participation in the Programme.
+Offences disclosed through the process are considered a serious risk to children and vulnerable persons and may result in a student's discontinuation from the programme.

 Fitness to Practice